headquarter8302/headquarter8302.github.io/dumpster/README.md

-A place where stale ideas go rot.
+# A place where stale ideas go rot